-All the craters, mountains and seas on the Moon are named after locations, persons, different states of mind or weather systems on Earth, making only reference to human history.
-Giving names to sites on the Moon started in the early 17th Century, when the first maps were being drawn with the improvement of the telescope.
-This anthropocentric process of projecting Earth on the Moon continues until today.
-The current moon map with the exact locations of every given name is drawn on a used UN helmet, representing humanities unsuccessful efforts to manage the world.
-The lens is taken out of the telescope so when you look at the helmet you see it the way it is, without any deformation or manipulation.
+All the craters, mountains and ‘seas’ on the Moon are named after people, places, states of mind or weather systems on Earth, therefore referring exclusively to human history.
+The naming of lunar landmarks began in the early seventeenth century, when improvements telescope technology enabled the first maps of the Moon to be drawn.
+This anthropocentric process of projecting Earth on the Moon still continues today.
+'The Moon Seen From Earth' consists of a current moon map with the exact locations of every given name drawn on a used UN helmet, representing humanity’s flawed efforts to manage the world.
+Another aspect of the work is the telescope’s missing lens.
+When looking though the telescope to the helmet there is no more deformation or manipulation.
 What you see is what you get.